Conviva/conviva-js-script-appanalytics/README.md

     error: exceptionObj //Exception object containing properties describing the exception.
 });
 ```

+Note: APIs for enabling error, link clicks, button clicks tracking are removed from version v1.0.3.
+They are consumed into initialization sequence.

 #### Custom event tracking to track your application specific events and state changes
 Use trackCustomEvent() API to track all kinds of events.
 This API provides 2 fields to describe the tracked events.